xavierjohn/ServiceLevelIndicators/README.md

 ## Service Level Indicator Library

-Service Level Indicator library will help emit latency metrics for each API operation to help monitor the service performance over time.
+**ServiceLevelIndicators** library will help emit latency metrics for each API operation to help monitor the service performance over time.
 The metrics is emitted via standard [.NET Meter Class](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.meter?view=net-7.0).

-By default, an instrument named `LatencySLI` is added to the service metrics and the metrics are emitted.
+By default, an instrument named `ServiceLevelIndicator` is added to the service metrics and the metrics are emitted.
 The metrics are emitted with the following [attributes](https://opentelemetry.io/docs/specs/otel/common/#attribute).

 - CustomerResourceId - A value that helps identity the customer, customer group or calling service.
 - LocationId - The location where the service running. eg. Public cloud, West US 3 region.
 - Operation - The name of the operation.
-- activity.status_code - The activity status code is set based on the success or failure of the operation.
+- activity.status.code - The activity status code is set based on the success or failure of the operation.
 [ActivityStatusCode](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activitystatuscode?view=net-7.0).

-ServiceLevelIndicators.Asp adds the following dimensions.
+**ServiceLevelIndicators.Asp** adds the following dimensions.

 - Operation - In ASP.NET the operation name defaults to `AttributeRouteInfo.Template` information like `GET Weatherforecast`.
 - The activity status code will be